rrnazario/FloatImages/README.md

 # FloatImages v0.1
-A crazy snapshot handler.
+A crazy screenshot handler.
 Project developed in C# Windows Forms.

 # To use: